glassroom/heinsen_routing/README.md

 A: Yes.
 There is in fact a connection between the query-key-value self-attention mechanism used in Transformers and the algorithm implemented by `EfficientVectorRouting`: Transformer self-attention is a special case of modern Hopfield networks with bipartite structure, a class of dense associative memories which are in turn a special case of the routing algorithm we propose in "[An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)." `EfficientVectorRouting` is one possible implementation of our algorithm.

-*Q: "Can I use `EfficientVectorRouting` to classify a sequence of vector embeddings?"*
+*Q: "Can I use `EfficientVectorRouting` to classify a sequence of token embeddings?"*

 A: Yes.
-Route them to a vector (see [here](#sequence-to-vector)) and use the vector's elements as the predicted classification scores.
-In training, the module will learn to compute class scores that minimize classification error and simultaneously best predict (explain) the sequence being classified.
+Route the sequence to a vector (see [here](#sequence-to-vector)) and use the vector's elements as the predicted classification scores.
+In training, the module will learn to compute scores that minimize classification error and simultaneously best predict (explain) the sequence being classified.

 *Q: "Can I use `EfficientVectorRouting` to build "deep autoencoders for sequences"?*